briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 all of its bingo supplies as of the first day of November of each year.

 5. _(e)_ The Attorney General may adopt rules in accordance with Ohio R.C.
-Chapter 119 that establish standards of accounting, record keeping, and reporting to ensure that gross receipts from bingo or games of chance are properly accounted for.
+[Chapter 119][ORC Chapter 119] that establish standards of accounting, record keeping, and reporting to ensure that gross receipts from bingo or games of chance are properly accounted for.

 6. _(f)_ A distributor shall maintain, for a period of three years after the date of its sale or other provision, a record of each instance of its selling or